dermojo/ooopsi/README.md

 ![](docs/demo.gif)

-The name "ooopsi" stands for:
+## Where does the name come from?

+It's an acronym for:
 * Out
 * Of
 * Options